thisthat/java-time-verification/server/src/main/resources/doc.md

 Default IP: **127.0.0.1**

+# Lazy Approach
+If the server is lunched with the flag `-lazy`, the opening of a project only generates the data structure required in the DB.
+When a /get* route is requested, it lazily load the classes needed.

 # Debug Mode
 If the server is lunched with the flag `-debug` it will print for each request it handles, a message of the selected route with its parameters.